Spring Framework Tutorial For Beginners - 100 Steps

 • Step 19 – Introduction to Spring Data JPA

-Creating a Spring JDBC Project with Spring Initializr is a cake walk.
+Creating a Spring JDBC project with Spring Initializr is straightforward.

 • Web